j9t/little-books/manuscript/html-css-coding-guidelines.md

 The next important aspect is achieving compliance—that is, enforcing the guidelines.
 This is normally a two-fold process.

 First, we need to _measure_ whether coding guidelines are being followed or not.
 For that, we need to set up the necessary infrastructure and tools.
 Manually probing for compliance, as with code reviews, does work, too.
 In practice, this piece is frequently neglected, and organizations don’t know much about their actual compliance rates.
-Automation, which we will look at momentarily, is crucial here. _How_ to automate the whole compliance part is not subject of this booklet, however.
+Automation, which we’ll look at momentarily, is crucial here. _How_ to automate the whole compliance part is not subject of this booklet, however.

 Second, we need to _enforce_ the code style we want to see.
 Here, too, automation is desirable, but we also need a way to track and score offenders.
 Tying coding style compliance to performance metrics that are communicated in advance is an effective approach.
 For example, a team member who repeatedly violates coding standards could get a lower performance rating than one who does keep with it.